lwitzani/homebridgeStatusWidget/README.md

 ![](images/notification_homebridge_update.jpeg)
 ![](images/notification_homebridge_stopped.jpg)
 ![](images/notification_homebridge_stopped_extended.jpg)

+# Ignoring specific plugins or software
+- by filling the empty array of the variable pluginsOrSwUpdatesToIgnore with strings, you can now configure to ignore plugins, Homebridge or Node.js during checking for updates
+- succesfully ignored software will not influence the shown status (e.g. ignoring homebridge UTD status will result in showing the green status always even if there is an update available)
+  - for ignoring plugins, enter their npm name (e.g. 'homebridge-fritz') as string in the given empty array
+  - for ignoring Homebridge enter 'HOMEBRIDGE_UTD' and for Node enter 'NODEJS_UTD' in the empty array
+  - a valid example of the variable would be const pluginsOrSwUpdatesToIgnore = ['homebridge-fritz', 'HOMEBRIDGE_UTD', 'NODEJS_UTD'];
+  - if you specify something and run the script inside the Scriptable app, you will get a log output to let you know that you ignored something successfully

 # Styling
 - at the top of the script there is a variable bgColorMode that you can set to 'BLACK' to use the black variant which looks as the following: